kilemile26/alx-pre_course/README.md

-my second readme as a learner
+my second readme as a learner (updated)